-HRI's significant allocation to the UK, at the expense of the US, has seen it underperform global technology indices in recent years.
-Readers interested in further discussion of HRI's longer-term performance record, particularly its performance by region, should see QuotedData's initiation note of August 2016.
+Readers interested in further analysis and discussion of HRI's longer-term performance record, particularly its performance by region, should see our initiation note of August 2016.
 However, as illustrated in Figure 7 overleaf, HRI has tended to underperform the global technology market, overall, in recent years, reflecting its underweight exposure to the US, which has performed strongly.
 Katie believes that US companies are much more fully valued relative to international peers, particularly those in the UK.
 The impact has been significant, HRI's most recent factsheet showed that, at end November 2016, year-to-date US technology had returned 44.8% as compared to a 4.7% return for the Numis Small Cap Index.